djangify/our-spot/README.md

 <img src="readme/images/rm-profile.png" width="70%"><br><br>
 <img src="readme/images/rm-password.png" width="70%"><br><br>

+The members ability to delete and close their account has not been included in phase one.
+However, a message is shown to inform them that they can contact Admin if they want their details removed.

-The ability to like the photos of other members and add a comment.
+The ability to like the photos of other users and add a comment.
 <img src="readme/images/rm-comment.png" width="70%"><br><br>

 The ability to edit and delete comments.